How much does a dehumidifier cost to install?

-- Aprilaire, Carrier, and Lennox Healthy Climate are among Energy Star's 2021 rated most efficient whole-house units.
+Aprilaire and Carrier are among Energy Star's 2023 top-rated whole-house units.

 Labor cost to install a dehumidifier

-Installing a dehumidifier costs $400 to $1,200 in labor, depending on the type, job complexity, and local rates.
+Installing a dehumidifier costs $400 to $1,200 in labor, depending on the job complexity.
 A whole-house dehumidifier connected to the home's HVAC system and ductwork typically requires more labor to install than a crawl space or basement dehumidifier.

 HVAC technicians charge $75 to $150 per hour for dehumidifier installation.
 Installation takes a two-person team 3 to 6 hours on average.

 Installing a new duct run costs $270 to $500 and is typically included in the dehumidifier installation estimate.
 The ductwork required depends on the home's existing air handling setup and the new dehumidifier location.
 Installing a dedicated return duct with a separate vent may increase the cost.

 Dehumidifier drainage options